 Here are the best cheese books for you and all your cheese-loving friends.

-Best for Cheese Plates: That Cheese Plate Will Change Your Life
+Best for Cheese Plates: That Cheese Plate Will Change Your Life: Creative Gatherings and Self-Care with the Cheese By Numbers Method

 Marissa Mullen, founder of That Cheese Plate and Cheese by Numbers went from publicist to cheese influencer by posting her beautiful creations to Instagram.
 If you, too, want to create spreads that stop your guests in their tracks, pick up her book and get your phone camera ready.
 This guide offers formulas for making boards, like the ones Mullen famously creates, using either the same or similar cheeses, plus helpful tips on which accompaniments pair best.
 As you find yourself following her formulas for gorgeous boards, you may just find your own creativity unlocked.
 Think of it as cheese board 101.

-Best for Next-Level Cheese Plates: The Art of The Cheese Plate
+Best for Next-Level Cheese Plates: The Art of the Cheese Plate: Pairings, Recipes, Style, Attitude

 Tia Keenan is a longtime chef, writer, and fromager, who knows her cheese.
 In "The Art of the Cheese Plate," she takes readers on a tour of her world and teaches them how to create cheese boards that will both inspire and delight.
 New cheese lovers will learn the names of spectacular farmhouse cheeses and how to pair them, while experienced cheese lovers will be delighted with new combinations and flavor ideas, and recipes for easy pairing items.
 You’ll braise rhubarb in tequila, make creamed corn with pickled mustard seeds to try with goat cheeses, mix olives with white chocolate, and more.
 Keenan is a true master of cheese, and you’ll be closer to mastery yourself after working your way through this treasure.

-Best for New Cheese Lovers: The New Rules of Cheese
+Best for New Cheese Lovers: The New Rules of Cheese: A Freewheeling and Informative Guide

 Anne Saxelby is cheesemonger to the stars—or at least to the restaurants of New York City.
 Her shop Saxelby’s is famous among cheese fans, thanks to its thoughtful selection entirely comprised of American-made treasures.
 Saxelby’s book, which was released in 2020, is accessible enough for beginners, but her insight and profundity make it a treat for longtime cheesemongers, as well.
 It's a delightful little guide, which will surely become a classic.